ichibrosan/multiware-framework-and-vpa/README.md

 Note: This project is still under development.
 The in-line documentation is AI generated in many cases and still having some trouble with hallucination.
 Verification of the documentation is still underway.

+The installer is still incomplete but will be invaluable when finished.

+I am still working on this project and most importantly, I am looking for ways to make it easier to install.